Interview

 L: Everything had our “BEE” logo on it.

-S: We sold maternity gifts for the rest of the pregnant family—fathers-to-bee, grandparents- to-bee, aunts and uncles-to-bee.
+S: Then, we expanded and sold maternity gifts for the rest of the pregnant family—mothers-to-bee, grandparents-to-bee, aunts and uncles-to-bee.
 We found our own little niche.

-L: After the Internet arrived, we became the #1 collector of pregnant names from a website called Babytobee.com.
+L: After the Internet came into being in 2004, we became the #1 collector of pregnant names from a website called Babytobee.com.

-So how did that lead you to become experts in Sophie Tucker?
+So how did that lead you to explore the career of Sophie Tucker?

-S: We decided we were going to become the world’s foremost authority on Sophie Tucker and then develop a new entertainment franchise based on the life story of ‘The Last of the Red Hot Mamas’.
+L: So much so, that after the first five years of researching, we realized we had enough material to develop a new entertainment franchise based on the life story of ‘The Last of the Red Hot Mamas’…

 Why do you think there has never been a movie about Tucker?

-L: I think Bette Midler put it best.
-Ten years ago she said, “I read her autobiography.
+L: We think Bette Midler put it best.
+Sometime in the 1980’s she said, “I read her autobiography.
 All she ever did was shop!
-There’s no drama.”
+There was no drama.”

 S: She was right.
-The book is funny but there wasn’t enough for a movie.
+Sophie’s book was funny but there wasn’t enough for a movie or anything else.

 L: And there was!

-S: Eight years.
-We’ve checked out fourteen archives, travelled to over 20 U.S. states, including Hawaii, in addition to Canada, England, and France…….we’ve seen and read it all.
+S: We checked out fourteen archives, travelled to over 20 U.S. states, including Hawaii, and went to Canada, England, and France, too.
+We saw and read it all.

 L: We even tracked down all her apartment belongings at the time of her death.
 That took us to Cincinnati.
 The best find though was unearthing Sophie’s personal scrapbooks at the New York Public Library at Lincoln Center and Brandeis University.